emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 #### Developers, Developers, Developers, Developers

-We've made a tremendous number of behind-the-scene changes to improve the ergonomics for contributing to Ember CLI.
-This leverage is how we achieve synergy across all contributors in order to deliver measurable results.
+We've made a tremendous number of behind-the-scene changes to Ember-CLI in 2.12.
+Our goal is to make contributing to Ember-CLI simpler and quicker.
+Some of the improvements include:

 - We've adopted ESLint for Ember CLI itself, painted a few bikesheds, and now have a much more consistent codebase.
 PR comments around code style should